A Singleton Bound for Lattice Schemes: Introduction to Lattices

 In a lattice $(L,\vee,\wedge)$, a \textit{chain} $C$ is a subset of $L$ with the property that for all $a,b\in C$, $a\leq b$ or $b\leq a$.
 We say that in a chain, any two elements are comparable.
 Given two elements $a,b\in L$, a chain $\{x_{1},x_{2},\cdots,x_{l}\}$ of $L$ with the property $a=x_{0}<x_{1}<\cdots<x_{l}=b$ is called a \textit{chain between $a$ and $b$}.
 The \textit{length} of the chain is defined as $l$.

 \begin{definition} The \textit{height} of an element $x$ in a lattice $L$ is the maximum length of a chain between $O$ and $x$.
 It is denoted by $h_{L}(x)$. \end{definition}

 The number $h_{L}(I)$ is called \textit{the height of the lattice} $L$ or the \textit{dimension of} $L$.
 Note that the chain from $O$ to $O$ contains only one element, and thus $h_L(O) = 0$.
-We need an additional property to characterise modular lattices.
+We need an additional property to characterize modular lattices.

-\begin{definition} A lattice is said to have the \textit{Jordan-Dedekind property} if all maximal chains between two elements have the same finite length. \end{definition}

-All lattices need not have the Jordan-Dedekind property.
-For example, in the $N_5$ lattice, shown in Fig. \ref{fig_Hasse_diag_N_5}, there are two maximal chains from $d$ to $u$.
+\begin{definition} A lattice is said to have the \textit{Jordan-Dedekind property} if all maximal chains between two elements have the same finite length. \end{definition} All lattices need not have the Jordan-Dedekind property.
+For example, in the $N_5$ lattice, shown in Fig.\ref{fig_Hasse_diag_N_5}, there are two maximal chains from $d$ to $u$.
 The maximal chain $d \to a \to b \to u$ has three units of length and the other maximal chain $d \to c \to u$ has a length of two units.
 Thus $N_5$ does not satisfy the Jordan Dedekind property.
 It turns out that modularity is closely related to this property.

 \begin{theorem} \cite[pg.41, Th.16]{Birkhoff} Let $(L,\vee,\wedge)$ be a lattice of finite length with the height function $h$, then the following conditions are equivalent: \begin{enumerate} \item $L$ is a modular lattice. \item $L$ has the Jordan-Dedekind property and $h$ is a valuation. \end{enumerate} \end{theorem}